JOSHCLUNE/LeanHammer/README.md

 Each of the `options` supplied to `hammer` have the form `option := value` and are separated by commas.
 Options that can be used to customize a LeanHammer call include:

+- `parallelism`: Can be set to `true` or `false` (default `true`).
+This option is used to determine whether LeanHammer attempts to call all of its available solvers and proof reconstruction procedures in parallel.
+- `outputAllSuggestions`: Can be set to `true` or `false` (default `false`).
+This option determines whether LeanHammer shows the user all of the proofs it finds or if it only shows the user the first proof it finds.
+Note that enabling this option is likely to increase LeanHammer's average runtime, because when `outputAllSuggestions` is set to `false`, LeanHammer can terminate as soon as any proof is found, even if other proofs might be found later with more time.
+This option can only be set to `true` if `parallelism` is also set to `true`.
 - `disableAesop`: Can be set to `true` or `false` (default `false`).
 This option is used to remove Aesop from the LeanHammer call.
-- `disableAuto`: Can be set to `true` or `false` (default `false`).
-This option is used to remove Lean-auto, Zipperposition, and Duper from the LeanHammer call (each of these tools are part of a single pipeline)
+- `disableDuper`: Can be set to `true` or `false` (default `false`).
+This option is used to remove the Lean-auto to Zipperposition to Duper pipeline from the LeanHammer call.
 - `disableGrind`: Can be set to `true` or `false` (default `false`).
 This option is used to remove Grind from the LeanHammer call.
+- `disableSmt`: Can be set to `true` or `false` (default `false`).
+This option is used to remove the Lean-SMT pipeline (which involves calling Lean-auto and the Lean cvc5 FFI).
 - `preprocessing`: Can be set to `aesop`, `simp_target`, `simp_all`, or `no_preprocessing` (default `aesop`).
 This option determines whether the initial goal is first processed by `aesop`, `simp`, `simp_all`, or none of these.
 This option can only be set to a value other than `aesop` if `disableAesop` is set to `true`, and must be set to `aesop` if `disableAesop` is set to `false`.
 - `aesopPremises`: Can be set to any Nat (default 32).
 This option determines the number of lemmas from premise selection that are passed to Aesop as unsafe rules.
-- `autoPremises`: Can be set to any Nat (default 16).
+- `duperPremises`: Can be set to any Nat (default 16).
 This option determines the number of lemmas from premise selection that are passed to Lean-auto, Zipperposition, and Duper.
 - `grindPremises`: Can be set to any Nat (default 32).
 This option determines the number of lemmas from premise selection that are passed to Grind.
+- `smtPremises`: Can be set to any Nat (default 16).
+This option determines the number of lemmas from premise selection that are passed to Lean-SMT.
 - `aesopPremisePriority`: Can be set to any Nat between 0 and 100 (default 20).
 This option determines the Aesop success priority assigned to each of the lemmas from premise selection when passed to Aesop as unsafe rules.
 See [Aesop's README](https://github.com/leanprover-community/aesop) for additional details on the meaning of this success priority.
-- `aesopAutoPriority`: Can be set to any Nat between 0 and 100 (default 10).
+- `aesopDuperPriority`: Can be set to any Nat between 0 and 100 (default 10).
 This option determines the Aesop success priority assigned to the unsafe rule that attempts to use Lean-auto, Zipperposition, and Duper to solve the current goal.
 - `aesopGrindPriority`: Can be set to any Nat between 0 and 100 (default 5).
 This option determines the Aesop success priority assigned to the unsafe rule that attempts to use Grind to solve the current goal.
-- `parallelism`: Can be set to `true` or `false` (default `false`).
-This option determines whether LeanHammer creates multiple tasks to attempt to solve the goal via different approaches.
-This feature can be used now, but is disabled by default because it tends to increase LeanHammer's runtime significantly when LeanHammer is called with large environments (e.g. when all of Mathlib is imported).
-This feature will be enabled by default once [this](https://github.com/leanprover/lean4/pull/13898) PR lands.
-- `outputAllSuggestions`: Can be set to `true` or `false` (default `false`).
-This option determines whether LeanHammer shows the user all of the proofs it finds or if it only shows the user the first proof it finds.
-Note that enabling this option is likely to increase LeanHammer's average runtime, because when `outputAllSuggestions` is set to `false`, LeanHammer can determine as soon as any proof is found, even if other proofs might be found later with more time.
-This option can only be set to `true` if `parallelism` is also set to `true`.
+- `aesopSmtPriority`: Can be set to any Nat between 0 and 100 (default 10).
+This option determines the Aesop success priority assigned to the unsafe rule that attempts to use Lean-SMT to solve the current goal.

 Each of these options' defaults can be changed with `set_option hammer.<option_name>Default <new default>`.
-For example, the command that changes the default number of premises passed to Lean-auto from 16 to 32 is `set_option hammer.autoPremisesDefault 32`.
+For example, the command that changes the default number of premises passed to Duper from 16 to 32 is `set_option hammer.duperPremisesDefault 32`.

-### Examples

-You can use:
-- `hammer` to run the full pipeline
-- `hammer {disableAuto := true}` to try Aesop and Grind with premise selection
-- `hammer {disableAesop := true, disableGrind := true, preprocessing := no_preprocessing}` to try Zipperposition and Duper with premise selection

 ### Premise Selection